kevinAlbs/YahooAnswersScraper/readme.md

 python scrape.py -get=[questions|answers] -category=["Business & Finance"|"Health"|"Travel"|"Sports"|"Home & Garden"|"Entertainment & Music"|<custom category>]  [-num_questions=<number>] [-min_num_answers=<number>]
 ```

-- get: tells whether you want to get questions or answers.
+- <b>get</b>: tells whether you want to get questions or answers.
 To get answers, you first have to fetch the questions.
-- category: the category from which you wish to fetch.
+- <b>category</b>: the category from which you wish to fetch.
 This needs to be one of the six included, or you can find the category id yourself and add it to the catIDs dictionary.
-- num_questions: the number of total questions you want to fetch when using -get=questions.
+- <b>num_questions</b>: the number of total questions you want to fetch when using -get=questions.
-- min_num_answers: setting this to a number <b>n</b> will only parse questions having at least <b>n</b> answers.
+- <b>min_num_answers</b>: setting this to a number <b>n</b> will only parse questions having at least <b>n</b> answers.
 This can be useful in filtering unanswerered questions.

+First fetch the questions, then fetch the answers.

 ###Fetching Questions
 Example for fetching questions from "Sports" category